 It’s dark, rainy and hard to see out of your rearview mirror.
 As you’re backing up out of a parking spot, you feel a sudden jolt as you accidentally reverse into a parked car.
 Oh no!
 Has this ever happened to you?

-With the busy holiday season right around the corner, packed parking lots and more frequent shopping trips means an increase in fender benders and other car accidents.
-The rules are relatively straightforward on what to do if you cause an accident and all parties involved are present.
+The rules are relatively straightforward on what to do if you cause a car accident and all parties involved are present.

-But what about accidents that involve a parked car, when the owner is nowhere to be seen?
+But what should you do if you hit a parked car and the owner is nowhere to be seen?

 Here’s what you need to know (and do) if this happens to you.

-What to do after hitting a parked car (8 steps)
+What to do if you hit a parked car (8 steps)

-While it’s important to be aware of your local requirements, there are some common themes to help understand what the law requires if you hit a parked car and can’t find the owner of the other vehicle.
+While it’s important to be aware of your local requirements, there are some common themes to help understand what the law requires if you hit an unattended vehicle and can’t find the owner of the other vehicle.
 Follow these steps to make sure you comply with the law and protect yourself from additional claims:

 Legal DO’s and DON’Ts after hitting a parked car: